se-edu/se-book/cppToJava/dataTypes/operators/text.md

 `x >= y` | x is greater than or equal to y |
 `x <= y` | x is less than or equal to y |

-The result of a relational operator is is a boolean value.
+The result of a relational operator is a boolean value.

-Java has three conditional operators that are used to operate on boolean values.
+Java has three **conditional operators** that are used to operate on boolean values.

 Operator | Description | example
 ---------|-------------|--------